YoloNomy/YoloNomy.github.io/_codes/cosmo/friedmann.md

 In both cases, we may report that our Universe would have been born much earlier.
 Let's take a closer look at the Einstein-De-Sitter Universe [fig. 4](#fig4), corresponding to a case where energy density is equal to the critical one.
-Proposed in 1932, <a href="https://ui.adsabs.harvard.edu/abs/1932CoMtW...3...51E/abstract/">Einstein and de Sitter, 1932</a> [^Einstein and de Sitter, 1932] describes a minimalistic Universe with a Euclidian geometry; that contains only baryonic and dark matter ($\Omega_m$=1).
+Proposed in 1932, <a href="https://ui.adsabs.harvard.edu/abs/1932CoMtW...3...51E/abstract/">Einstein and de Sitter, 1932</a> [^einstein_de_sitter] describes a minimalistic Universe with a Euclidian geometry; that contains only baryonic and dark matter ($\Omega_m$=1).
 To use this model, the autors recall that the cosmological constant $\Lambda$ was introduced to explain the existence of a finite mean density in a static Universe, but that the case of a dynamic Universe can be achieved without $\Lambda$.
 This model is called  the *SCDM (Standard Cold Dark Matter)*.
 However, observations indicate that dark matter density is at least 3 times lower than critical density.
 Some objects in the observable Universe are much older than the 10 Gyr that the SCDM Model suggests as a birth of the Universe.
 As a result, this model was quickly abandoned in favor of models with a lower dark matter density, such as $\Lambda$ CDM, which adds a proportion of dark energy.\

 ## $\Lambda$-CDM model :